Purdue vs. Illinois: Sportsbook promo codes, odds, spread, over/under - January 5

 Purdue vs. Illinois Betting Trends

-- Purdue has compiled a 10-3-1 record against the spread this season.
+- Purdue has compiled a 10-3-1 ATS record so far this year.

-- In the Boilermakers' 14 games this season, the combined scoring has gone over the point total nine times.
+- The Boilermakers and their opponents have combined to go over the point total nine out of 14 times this season.

+- Illinois has covered eight times in 13 games with a spread this year.

 Purdue Futures Odds